DIY Painted Knife Block

 Step 1:

-First, I cleaned my 20 year old greasy knife-block with White Lightning per instructions.
+First, I cleaned my 20-year-old greasy knife block with White Lightning per instructions.

 Step 2:

-Next, I heated my WoodUBend mold of choice using my heat gun…until soft (you can also use a blow dryer or warm on a griddle.)
+Next, I heated my WoodUBend mold of choice using my heat gun…until soft (you can also use a blow dryer or warm it on a griddle.)

 Step 3: